-- (3) "High-needs school" means any public school: (a) That has enrollment of seventy percent or more students eligible for free or reduced-price meals in the prior school year; or (b) that is using provision two of the national school lunch act or the community eligibility provision under section 104(a) of the federal healthy, hunger-free kids act of 2010 to provide universal meals and that has a claiming percentage for free or reduced-price meals of seventy percent or more. - 13 (4) "Public school" has the same meaning as provided in RCW 14 28A.150.010. - 15 (5) "School breakfast program" means a program meeting federal 16 requirements under 42 U.S.C.
+(3) "High-needs school" means any public school: (a) That has 5 б enrollment of seventy percent or more students eligible for free or 7 reduced-price meals in the prior school year; or (b) that is using provision two of the national school lunch act or the community 8 eligibility provision under section 104(a) of the federal healthy, 9 hunger-free kids act of 2010 to provide universal meals and that has 10 11 a claiming percentage for free or reduced-price meals of seventy 12 percent or more.

+13 (4) "Public school" has the same meaning as provided in RCW 14 28A.150.010.

+15 (5) "School breakfast program" means a program meeting federal 16 requirements under 42 U.S.C.
 Sec.
+1773.

-1773. - 17 (6) "School lunch program" means a program meeting federal 18 requirements under 42 U.S.C.
+17 (6) "School lunch program" means a program meeting federal18 requirements under 42 U.S.C.
 Sec.
+1751.

-1751. - NEW SECTION.
+19 NEW SECTION.
 Sec.
-3. A new section is added to chapter 28A.235 20 RCW to read as follows: - (1)(a) Beginning in the 2016-17 school year, except as provided in subsection (2) of this section, each high-needs school shall offer breakfast after the bell to each student and provide adequate time for students to eat.
-The state shall provide and the office of the superintendent of public instruction shall administer, one-time start-up allocation grants of six thousand dollars to each high-needs school implementing a breakfast after the bell program.
-The grant must be used for the costs associated with launching a breakfast after the bell program, including, but not limited to, equipment purchases, training, additional staff costs, and janitorial services. - 31 (b) All public schools are encouraged to offer breakfast after 32 the bell even if not required to do so under this section. - 33 (2) High-needs schools with at least seventy percent of free or 34 reduced-price eligible children participating in both school lunch 35 and school breakfast are exempt from the provisions of subsection (1) 36 of this section.
-The office of the superintendent of public 37 instruction shall evaluate individual participation rates annually, 38 and make the participation rates publicly available.
+3. A new section is added to chapter 28A.235 20 RCW to read as follows:

+(1)(a) Beginning in the 2016-17 school year, except as provided 21 in subsection (2) of this section, each high-needs school shall offer 22 breakfast after the bell to each student and provide adequate time 23 24 for students to eat.
+The state shall provide and the office of the 25 superintendent of public instruction shall administer, one-time start-up allocation grants of up to six thousand dollars to each 26 27 high-needs school implementing a breakfast after the bell program.
+28 The grant must be used for the costs associated with launching a breakfast after the bell program including, but not limited to, 29 30 equipment purchases, training, additional staff costs, and janitorial 31 services.

+32 (b) All public schools are encouraged to offer breakfast after33 the bell even if not required to do so under this section.

+(2) High-needs schools with at least seventy percent of free or 34 35 reduced-price eligible children participating in both school lunch and school breakfast are exempt from the provisions of subsection (1) 36 The office of the superintendent of 37 of this section. public 38 instruction shall evaluate individual participation rates annually, and make the participation rates publicly available.
+39 p.
+3

-(3) Each high-needs school may determine the breakfast after the bell service model that best suits its students.
+(3)(a) Each high-needs school may determine the breakfast after the bell service model that best suits its students.
 Service models include, but are not limited to, breakfast in the classroom, grab and go breakfast, and second chance breakfast.